Run by The Fraser Heritage Society, Kilby Farm is a historic site with a museum and campground located in Harrison Mills in the Fraser Valley.

 TIP #3: While in the Fraser Valley, don’t forget to fill up with gas.
 Fuel prices in communities like Abbotsford and Chilliwack are typically 10 cents or so less per litre than at stations within Metro Vancouver.
 Gas stations in Harrison Hot Springs and Mission are good places to fill up too, although usually a penny or two more.

-TIP #4: If you like historic places and heritage homes, an interesting place to visit within the City of Vancouver is the Roedde House Museum.
-Also in the Fraser Valley is Fort Langley, and in Burnaby there is the Burnaby Village Museum.
+TIP #5: If you like historic places and heritage homes, an interesting place to visit within the City of Vancouver is the Roedde House Museum.
+Also in the Fraser Valley is the Chilliwack Museum & Archives buildings and Fort Langley.
+In Burnaby there is the Burnaby Village Museum.
 In Maple Ridge there is Haney House and in Surrey there is Stewart Farm.

 Other Information